OXID-eSales/developer_documentation/development/modules_components_themes/project/twig_template_engine/installation.rst

         composer require oxid-esales/twig-component-pe

-* (Only for EE) Install OXID eSales twig component for EE
+* Installation of the component for OXID eShop Enterprise Edition

     If you are using Enterprise Edition, please install Twig component for OXID eShop Enterprise Edition: